Andrettin/Wyrmsun/readme.txt

 - Added Italy map (Earth) by Paolo Sammicheli, from FreeCiv.
 - Added British Isles map (Earth) by Martin McMahon, from FreeCiv.
 - Added North America map (Earth) by Rob Best, from FreeCiv.
-- Added Eastern Mines map (Nidavellir).
+- Added Eastern Mines map (Nidavellir), from Battle for Wesnoth.
+- Added Southern Tunnels map (Nidavellir), from Battle for Wesnoth.

 * Miscellaneous
 - The option of choosing the tileset has been removed from the single player game setup, as the different tilesets are not exactly interchangeable.